FaRodrigues/TimeMQTT/README.md

 ## Important note

    The TimeMQTT app will search for the HROG-10 equipment (Symmetricon) conected via serial interface.
-   The code ***emulates a plug and play feature***, by checking if the conected equipment ID contains the string "HROG"
+   The code ***emulates a plug and play feature***, by checking if the ID of the conected equipment contains the string "HROG".
+   Once the "HROG" ID is found, the code identify the correspondent serial port and try to conect with the equipment.